Project and Forget: Solving Large-Scale Metric Constrained Problems: Project and Forget: Linear Inequalities

+To set the stage for subsequent discussions, we present the general structure of our algorithm first and then detail adjustments we make for the different kinds of constraints (linear inequalities versus the more general convex constraints).
+It is iterative and, in general, will be run until some convergence criterion has been met.
+The convergence criterion depends largely on the specific application for which the algorithm is tailored.
+For this reason, we postpone the discussion of the convergence criterion until the applications section.

+The \textsc{Project and Forget} algorithm keeps track of three quantities; $x^{(\nu)}$, the vector of variables over which we optimize, $L^{(\nu)}$ a list of the constraints that the algorithm deems active, and $z^{(\nu)}$ a vector of dual variables.
 Each iteration of the \textsc{Project and Forget} algorithm consists of three phases.
-In the first phase, we obtain a list of violated constraints $L$.
+In the first phase, we query our oracle $\mathcal{Q}$ to obtain a list of constraints $L$.
 In the second phase, we merge $L^{(\nu)}$ with $L$ to form $\tilde{L}^{(\nu+1)}$ and project onto each of the constraints in $\tilde{L}^{(\nu+1)}$ one at a time.
+When we do these projections, we update $x^{(\nu)}$ and $z^{(\nu)}$.
 Finally, in the third phase, we forget some constraints from $\tilde{L}^{(\nu+1)}$ to yield $L^{(\nu+1)}$.